-Ware·ologie, LLC is social venture startup, dedicated to solving a compounding problem that affects over 30 million Americans with hand disabilities.
+Ware·ologie, LLC is a social venture startup, dedicated to solving a compounding problem that affects over 30 million Americans with hand disabilities.
 The company designs innovative, stylish products to restore independence and empower people to carry out essential activities of daily living, such as getting dressed.
-Limitations in dexterity are a common symptom of many illnesses.
+Limitations in dexterity are common symptoms of many illnesses.

 Our biggest challenges are customer awareness about our product and funding for our startup.
 No one is searching for magnetic button adaptor dressing aides because it's a first-to-market product.
-We would like senior living, rehabilitation centres and in-home care providers to buy our product.
-We are seeking a capital investor to help cover overhead and marketing costs in order to promote and let the world know about our helpful products.
+We would like senior living, rehabilitation centers, and in-home care providers to buy our product.
+We are seeking capital investment to help cover overhead and marketing costs in order to promote and let the world know about our helpful products.

 We will be ramping up sales to grow business and currently have several new developments in progress.